 - The catheter is put into a vein in the neck, chest, or upper leg.

 - This catheter is temporary.
 It can be used for dialysis while you wait for a fistula or graft to heal.

 Kidneys act like filters to clean out extra fluid and waste from your blood.
 When your kidneys stop working, dialysis can be used to clean your blood.
 Dialysis is usually done 3 times a week and takes about 3 to 4 hours.

 With any type of access, you have a risk of developing an infection or a blood clot.
 If infection or blood clots develop, you will need treatment or more surgery to fix it.

 The surgeon decides the best place to put your vascular access.
 A good access needs good blood flow.
 Doppler ultrasound or venography tests may be done to check blood flow at a possible access site.

 Vascular access is often done as a day procedure.
 You can go home afterwards.
 Ask your doctor if you will need someone to drive you home.

 Talk to your surgeon and anesthesiologist about anesthesia for the access procedure.
 There are two choices:

-- Your provider can give you medicine that makes you a little sleepy and local anesthetic to numb the site.
-Cloths are tented over the area you so you do not have to watch the procedure.
+- Your health care provider can give you medicine that makes you a little sleepy and local anesthetic to numb the site.
+Cloths are tented over the area so you do not have to watch the procedure.